marcofognog/marcofognog.github.io/_posts/2018-11-07-A-year-of-kinesis-advantage.md

 I now can touch type around 60 wpm comfortably, and I don't think I'm ever going to be much faster than that, but health wise I'm much better.
 I feel my typing to be more fluent and relaxed then ever.

-I often hear that the Kinesis Advantage 2 is an expensive keyboard.
+**Expensive?**

-I think it is as expensive as a cellphone, but the keyboard is something that I'll spend hours interacting with every day and it's part of my job, my source of income.
+I often hear that the Kinesis Advantage 2 is an expensive keyboard!
-Whereas the cellphone (for me) is more like a toy that I play with a few times a day.
+It could cost as much as a fancy cellphone, but the keyboard is something that I'll spend hours interacting with every day and it's part of my job, my source of income.

-Getting wrist, elbow or back pain, or simply annoyed or stressed by bad posture and bad typing habits is much more expensive, in my opinion.
+It would be much more expensive to get wrist, elbow or back pain, or simply be annoyed or stressed by bad posture and bad typing habits.